AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```

 If a package is missing, one may
-1. turn to the admin for help;
+1. turn to admin for help;
 2. install it by `conda` (many clusters allow users to install their own `Miniconda` or `Anaconda`);
 3. install it from scratch following the official instructions ([`FFTW`](http://www.fftw.org/fftw3_doc/Installation-on-Unix.html), [`Metis`](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) and [`NetCDF`](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html)).